IFFI 2019: Amitabh Bachchan Retrospective Opens at Kala Academy

 Calling cinema a universal medium 'that is beyond language' he added, "When we sit inside a dark hall we never ask the caste, creed, colour of the person sitting next to us.
 We enjoy the same film, laugh at the same jokes and cry at the same emotions."

 He warned that there are 'very mediums left in this fast paced disintegrating world that can claim such integration.
-He was hopeful that 'we continue to make films that will bring people together."
+He was hopeful that 'we continue to make films that will bring people together'.

-He called for disintegration of 'this rather odd system of keeping sides due to colours, caste, religion, bringing us together in one community, hold hands together to appreciate the creativity and take a step forward to make this world a peaceful place."
+The superstar called for disintegration of 'this rather odd system of keeping sides due to colours, caste, religion, bringing us together in one community, hold hands together to appreciate the creativity and take a step forward to make this world a peaceful place."

-Bachchan who has a close connection to Goa fondly recalled shooting his first film here.
-He said "Coming to Goa has always been like coming home and I've had many wonderful opportunities to work in this place and receive the hospitality from the people of Goa during our various stints of shooting."
+Bachchan who has a close connection to Goa, fondly recalled shooting his first film here.
+He said, "Coming to Goa has always been like coming home and I've had many wonderful opportunities to work in this place and receive the hospitality from the people of Goa during our various stints of shooting."

 While Paa will be the opening film, the other films that are being screened of his are Sholay, Deewar, Black, Piku and Badla.